Python-SIP/sip/sphinx/directives.rst

     Note that handwritten code for destructors never has any arguments.

 PyObject \*a0Wrapper
-    This variable is made available only if the GetWrapper_ annotation is specified for the corresponding argument.
+    This variable is made available only if the :aanno:`GetWrapper` annotation is specified for the corresponding argument.
 The variable is a pointer to the Python object that wraps the argument.

 *type* \*sipCpp
     If the directive is used in the context of a class constructor then this